wix-incubator/wix-react-tools/README.md

 More details in [React Component Features](./docs/react-component-features/README.md)

 ### properties feature
 Connects some common component properties to the component's render output.

 More details in [properties feature](./docs/react-component-features/properties.md)

 ### stylable feature
 Applies a stylable stylesheet to a component, Allowing it to use the stylesheet's class and state names natively.

 More details in [stylable feature](./docs/react-component-features/stylable.md)

 ### disposable feature
 Helps manage clean-ups according to the lifecycle of the component.

 More details in [disposable feature](./docs/react-component-features/disposable.md)

+## decorateReactComponent
+decorateReactComponent offers a way of applying hooks to React components in order to implement various features.
+These hooks temporarily [monkey-patch](https://en.wikipedia.org/wiki/Monkey_patch) `React.createElement` and `React.cloneElement` (`cloneElement` handling to be added soon) in order to customize every element created by your component.
+Further reading in [decorateReactComponent](./docs/react-decor/decorate-react-component.md)

 ## merge Event Handlers
 merge two event handlers into one.
 To avoid unnecessary render calls as a result of using this utility, this function is [memoized](https://en.wikipedia.org/wiki/Memoization), meaning calling it twice with the same arguments will produce the same result.
 Its twin function, `chainFunctions`, has the same output, without using a cache layer. use it when the arguments of the function are not expected to be chained again.
 ```ts